apache/incubator-gluten-site/docs/get-started/Velox.md

 mvn clean package -Pbackends-velox -Pspark-3.3 -Piceberg -DskipTests
 ```

-Then, put the additional gluten-iceberg jar to the class path (usually it's `$SPARK_HOME/jars`).
-The gluten-iceberg jar is in `gluten-iceberg/target` directory.
+Once built successfully, iceberg features will be included in gluten-velox-bundle-X jar.
+Then you can query iceberg table by gluten/velox without scan's fallback.

 After the two steps, you can query iceberg table by gluten/velox without scan's fallback.

 # Coverage

 Spark3.3 has 387 functions in total. ~240 are commonly used.
-Velox's functions have two category, Presto and Spark.
-Presto has 124 functions implemented.
-Spark has 62 functions.
-Spark functions are verified to have the same result as Vanilla Spark.
-Some Presto functions have the same result as Vanilla Spark but some others have different.
-Gluten prefer to use Spark functions firstly.
-If it's not in Spark's list but implemented in Presto, we currently offload to Presto one until we noted some result mismatch, then we need to reimplement the function in Spark category.
-Gluten currently offloads 94 functions and 14 operators, more details refer to [Velox Backend's Supported Operators & Functions](../velox-backend-support-progress.md).
+To get the support status of all Spark built-in functions, please refer to [Velox Backend's Supported Operators & Functions](../velox-backend-support-progress.md).

 > Velox doesn't support [ANSI mode](https://spark.apache.org/docs/latest/sql-ref-ansi-compliance.html)), so as Gluten.
 Once ANSI mode is enabled in Spark config, Gluten will fallback to Vanilla Spark.

 To identify what can be offloaded in a query and detailed fallback reasons, user can follow below steps to retrieve corresponding logs.

 ```
-1) Enable Gluten by proper [configuration](https://github.com/oap-project/gluten/blob/main/docs/Configuration.md).
+1) Enable Gluten by proper [configuration](https://github.com/apache/incubator-gluten/blob/main/docs/Configuration.md).

 2) Disable Spark AQE to trigger plan validation in Gluten spark.sql.adaptive.enabled = false